Experienced Former Prosecutor

 If a police officer attempts to speak with you after your arrest, politely inform them that you want an attorney.
 Remember, police can continue interviewing you if you’ve only exercised your right to remain silent.
 However, they must immediately cease their questioning if you tell them you want a lawyer present.

 When a person is arrested, they must either sit in jail to await trial or the judge may set a bond.
 If a person is on bond, he or she must follow all of the judge’s bond conditions such as to not leave the state without Court permission, not commit other crimes, and not contact witnesses.
 Often the person must report to the Pre-Trial Services division of Probation and submit to random drug tests and other conditions.
 A person on bond must often make a cash deposit in order to be released.
 If the person violates the bond conditions, the bond may be revoked.
-If you need further legal advice, call today.
+If you’ve been arrested and need further advice, call today.

 For a FIRST DUI, a motorist will lose his or her driver’s license for six months for blowing above the .08 limit, or one year for refusing a blow.
 If the judge enters a conviction, the motorist will also have his or her driver’s license revoked indefinitely.
 Our firm is almost always able to avoid a conviction and revocation on a first DUI and can often get the six month suspension dismissed as well.